 It is probably best to determine what is required of providers who practice on site and then confirm if medical credentialing is required for telemedicine consultation providers.

 How do I get my providers credentialed at a remote site that requires it?

 If you are needing credentialing for a remote site, then you should have a process already in place.
-This process normally requires a set of forms that must be completed and returned to the sites credentialing office.
-Noted, what is required though is going to vary from site-to-site so make sure that you contact the credentialing office of the facility that you’re interested in so that you have the proper documents, and understand all requirements.
+The credentialing process normally requires a set of forms that must be completed and returned to the sites credentialing office.
+Noted, what is required though is going to vary from site-to-site so make sure that you contact the credentialing office of the facility that you’re interested in so that you have the proper documents, and understand all requirements

 Also, be aware that you might have to do duplicate work from when you were credentialed for your on-site.
 This process takes a considerable amount of paperwork to get this completed.
 Also, another thing to be cautious about is that this is a timely process that you are completing.
-So it is important not to stress out, and take it one day at a time or better yet, hire a professional credentialing company to handle these matters for you.
+So it is important not to stress out, and take it one day at a time or better yet, seek medical credentialing services from a professional company to handle these matters for you.

 Do the physicians, nurses, and other providers of telemedicine consultations have to be licensed in the state where the remote facility is located?

-If your practice needs assistance with credentialing, licensing or provider enrollment, please contact our office.
+If your practice needs assistance with medical credentialing, licensing or payor enrollment, please contact our office.